IgorAtilar/eloquent-javascript-notes/notes.md

 ## Pure function

 > A pure function has the pleasant property that, when called with the same arguments, it always produces the same value (and doesn’t do anything else)

+## Properties

+> Almost all JavaScript values have properties.
+The exceptions are `null`
+> and `undefined`
+> .
+If you try to access a property on one of these nonvalues, you get an error.

+## Objects

+> Arrays, then, are just a kind of object specialized for storing sequences of things.
+If you evaluate `typeof []`
+> , it produces `"object"`
+> .
+You can see them as long, flat octopuses with all their tentacles in a neat row, labeled with numbers.

+We can’t compare the values inside of an object.
+We can just compare if they are appointing to the same memory position with `===`.

+## JSON

+We can serialize the javascript data with JSON to communicate on the Web.

+> JSON looks similar to JavaScript’s way of writing arrays and objects, with a few restrictions.
+All property names have to be surrounded by double quotes, and only simple data expressions are allowed—no function calls, bindings, or anything that involves actual computation.
+Comments are not allowed in JSON.